Research mission and context

 - Servicing highlights:

-- Associate editor for Microbial Biotechnology (John Wiley & Sons), Web of Science IF 3.9 (2017), top 20% journal for 'Biotechnology & Applied Microbiology', and top 26% for 'Microbiology'
+- Associate editor for Microbial Biotechnology (John Wiley & Sons), Web of Science IF 4.9 (2018), top 25% journal in the areas 'Biotechnology & Applied Microbiology' and 'Microbiology'

-- Consultant for the environmental engineering industry: for 14 companies (among which 7 international), 5 public bodies/agencies and 2 court cases
+- Consultant for the environmental engineering industry: for 14 companies (among which 7 international), 5 public bodies/agencies and a court case

 - Member of the management committee of the International Water Association Specialist Group Nutrient Removal and Recovery (IWA SG NRR)